ToolJet/ToolJet/docs/docs/data-sources/azureblob.md

 ## Connection

-To connect ToolJet with the Azure Blob global datasource, you have two options:
+To connect ToolJet with the Azure Blob data source, you have two options:
-1. Click on the `+Add new global datasource` button in the query panel.
+1. Click on the `+Add new data source` button in the query panel.
-2. Go to the **[Global Datasources](/docs/data-sources/overview)** page on the ToolJet dashboard.
+2. Go to the **[Data sources](/docs/data-sources/overview)** page on the ToolJet dashboard.

 <div style={{textAlign: 'center'}}>